zerbzman/LegoLab1/README.md

     a.
 Forward(distance)
     b.
 Turn(angle)

-Compile, load and run your app
+Compile, load and run your app.
+When you are finished, fork this repository, upload your NBC code and create a pull request.